PaoloRuggirello/bingo-core/README.md

 If you want to stop running containers you can easily type (make sure you are in bingo-docker folder):
 > docker-compose stop

-If you want to stop running containers and delete them or just want to delete these containers type:
+If you want to stop running containers and delete them or just want to delete these containers then type:
 > docker-compose down